jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-09-championship-weekend/draft/chapter-01.md

 "Hi."

-And then her hands were in his, and his arms were around her, and he was hugging her for the first time in six weeks and it felt like breathing after drowning.

-She was crying.
-He was crying.
-Neither cared.
+And then his hands were in hers.

+The shock of it—skin on skin after six weeks of monitored phone calls and supervised visits and lawyers watching every glance.
+Warm.
+Real.
+His thumb automatically finding that spot on her wrist where her pulse hammered.
+The same way he'd held her hand a thousand times before April 1st, before everything went to hell.

+Her knees went weak.

+"Six weeks," she whispered.

+"Forty-two days."
+His voice was wrecked.
+"One thousand and eight hours."

+"You counted?"

+"Every single one."

+Then his arms were around her and she was breathing him in—his familiar soap smell mixed with courthouse anxiety sweat and too much coffee and underneath it all just *Ethan*.
+She pressed her face into his shoulder and felt him shaking.
+Or maybe she was shaking.
+Probably both.

 "I didn't drop you," she whispered.